 - The Account Management team handles inquiries related to billing, the terms of service, and account verifications.

 Bluehost offers a 30-day money-back guarantee.
 It’s vital that you read all terms and conditions because this is not straightforward.
 When you first sign up, you’ll get a promotional hosting price.
 But the promotional price only applies to the first term.
 Then it changes back to the regular pricing.

 If you cancel within 30 days of joining, you get a 100% refund.
 If, however, you decide to cancel after that, you’ll only receive a pro-rata rate for what’s left on the term.

-The money-back guarantee only applies to the hosting plans.
-It does not cover most add-on products, including domains, because of the way they’re priced.
-This is normal practice for web hosts.
+The money-back-guarantee only applies to the hosting plans.
+It does not cover most add-on products, including domains (see below).

 Your account has no terms that you commit to following.
 There are no other penalties or hidden costs if you need to cancel your plan early.